 Before buying a new monitor it’s wise to verify on Ubuntu’s forums to see if the driver of your video card supports another monitor.
 If everything is checked, all you have to do is to purchase that second screen.

-All in all, the best things about the second monitor are the increase of productivity and add a better sensation when using them with the extended option.
+All in all, the best things about the second monitor are the increased productivity and add a better sensation when using them with the extended option.

 Enhanced experience through apps

-Display Fusion is an application designed and developed to make your life easier when using multiple monitors on Windows Vista, 7 or 8.
-It has powerful features that will ease your job and make your experience much better, features like Window Management or Easy Administration.
+Display Fusion is an application designed and developed to make your life easier when using multiple monitors on Windows Vista, 7, or 8.
+It has powerful features that will ease your job and make your experience much better, features such as Window Management or Easy Administration.

 Basically, it allows customizing each monitor separately.
 Thanks to its Multi-Monitor Taskbars feature, users can easily organize and configure a taskbar to be shown on each of their monitors.
 In addition, it permits you to add different wallpapers and screensavers on each monitor or to span them through all of your screens.

-All in all, this is a complex application, but with a friendly user-interface that can be tried for 30 days before buying it.
-After, if you are pleased with its abilities, you will have to choose one of the pricing plans that are starting from $25.
+All in all, this is a complex application, but with a friendly user interface that can be tried for 30 days before buying it.
+After, if you are pleased with its abilities, you will have to choose one of the pricing plans that start from $25.

 It was designed to increase productivity by letting you add taskbars on each monitor.
 Two modes are supported by the app: standard and mirror.
 While the mirror shows all tasks that are ongoing, the standard mode only shows applications that are performing on that specific monitor.

-This program lets to add the menubar on every monitor that is connected to your computer and the possibility to configure the hotkeys to quickly move windows between screens.
+This program lets to add the menubar on every monitor that is connected to your computer and the possibility to configure the hotkeys to move windows between screens quickly.
 It’s very interesting that when you move windows, this application automatically resizes them so that they will match the monitor’s resolution.